memfault/interrupt/_drafts/mcuboot-overview.md

 The original binary image is suffixed with Type-Length-Value (TLV) pairs.
 This is where information about how the image was signed and encrypted lives.
 Users can also add custom pairs if there is other metadata they would like to add to an image.
-Using TLV pairs avoids the need to budget space for features not being used for a particular application and gives the end user flexiblity over the type of information included.
+Using TLV pairs avoids the need to budget space for features not being used for a particular application and gives the end-user flexibility over the type of information included.

 ```c